JayRichh/looping/README.md

 - Added arrays and filtering/ sort of approved/ denied names to lists.
 - Added color changer to background styling of div on event click.
 - Added new functions with array object searching, DOM lists.
-- Fixed bug with infanitely growing list.
+- Fixed bug with infinitely growing list.

 https://jayrichh.github.io/looping/